ankurkumarz/financial-advisor-agentic-assistant/README.md

 - *MCP Integration Pattern* for connecting to external, standardized services such as CRM Tools, Third-party Services
 - *Session Management* using `Session Service` and `Persistent Session` for enterprises (surviving restarts, failovers)
 - *Context Compaction* to automatically reduce the context that's stored in the Session (future advancement)
-- *Agent Observability* with `LoggingPlugin` for production systems
+- *Agent Observability* with `LoggingPlugin` for production systems and `ADK Web UI` for development and testing
 - *Agent Evaluation* with Google ADK (regression testing using adk eval, Tool trajectory and response metrics)
 - *Agent Deployment* with `Vertex AI Agent Engine` and long-term memory with `Vertex AI Memory Bank`
 - *Agent Communication* using A2A protocol as a standardized protocol for agent-to-agent communication  (to be implemented for future use as an enterprise expanding solution with external vendors)